sdd1982/VisualizacionOCDS/README.md

 ## Data visualization
 This visualization is made using the D3.js library, and uses the crossfilter visualization scheme.
 The visualization allows to follow the contractual management of the entities allowing to visualize the percentages of hiring.
 This visualization complies with the following characteristics:
 1. drill down at entity level
-2. See behavior by entity, order and sector
+2. See behavior by entity, order, sector and year

 ---
 The structure of the directory is that at the root of the WebContent is the visualization and in the table folder, the table view